Study & Intern in Barcelona

 - If you use the visa service, a $150 fee will be assessed to your University of Minnesota account.
 This fee will not be listed separately on your student account.
 It will be added to the overall program fee.

 - The deadline to use this service comes on or quickly after the program application deadline.
-To use the service, students must attend an in-person or virtual appointment with the Spanish visa adviser to drop off or mail visa application materials before the deadline.
+To use the service, you must attend an in-person or virtual appointment with the Spanish visa adviser to drop off or mail visa application materials before the deadline.

 - Only complete visa applications will be accepted.
 If you fail to include one or more of the necessary pieces to receive your visa when you present your visa application to the Learning Abroad Center, you will have to return at a later time with your complete visa application.